Eastbourne Borough Council elections

 Eastbourne Borough Council in East Sussex, England, is elected every four years.
 Until 2007 one third of the council was elected each year, followed by one year without an election.
-27 councillors are elected with 3 each from the 9 wards.
+27 councillors were elected with 3 each from the 9 wards.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2001 have been:

 Council elections

-Summary of the council composition after recent council elections, click on the year for full details of each election.
+For a summary of the council composition after recent council elections, click on the year for the full details of each election.

 Boundary changes took place for the 2002 election which reduced the number of seats by 3, leading to the whole council being elected in that year.
 The council then switched from a system of by-third elections to whole council elections in 2007.